CoDeConf/CoDeOSL15/program/index.md

 ######[Per Arnold Blaasmo]({{site.root}}/speakers#pblaasmo), Atmel

-A talk about the challenges and experiences for Atmel when moving from a Waterfall model to a DevOps model with Continuous Deployment, when doing software development in a global company.
+A presentation about how Atmel implements DevOps in a global company.
+How did we got there and what experiences we did along the way.
+The speak will be supported by examples of the various projects that implement the choices that we made throughout the journey towards DevOps.

 ## What does Continuous Delivery demand of me as a person?
 {: #demand}